BillJr99/Ursinus-CS170-Fall2024/_pages/Labs/lab-fleschkincaidreadinglevel.md

 2. **What grade level do you think a typical newspaper targets?
 Count a few sentences of a news article and try it out!
 Write down which article you used and what results you obtained.**

 ### Extra Credit (10%): Calling the Program with Real Text
 These functions will count the number of words per sentence and syllables per word of a text variable.
 Paste these into your python program and modify your program to input a few sentences of text from the keyboard to compute the reading level.
+Specifically, you can compute the `wps` and `spw` values by setting them equal to `numWordsPerSentence(text)` and `numSyllablesPerWord(text)`, respectively (instead of setting them to `input` commands which obtain the values from the keyboard!).
+You can create and set a new variable `text` equal to an input that allows you to type some text of your own to measure.

 ```python
 def numSyllables(s):